Jiran: Geography

 Jeeran is located at 24.32°N 74.88°E. It has an average elevation of 1551 feet (473 metres).It is a part of Malwa plateau.
 Jeeran has also a big pond from which people serve their needs.
 The nearest big city is Neemuch from Jeeran, where can be reached by bus.
 There is no railway station in Jeeran, the nearest are Harkiyakhal and Malhargarh.

 Demographics

-As of 2001, Jeeran had a population of 10,519.
+As of 2011, Jeeran had a population of 11,518.
 Males constitute 50% of the population and females 50%.
 Jeeran has an average literacy rate of 62%, higher than the national average of 59.5%: male literacy is 77%, and female literacy is 46%.
 In Jeeran, 14% of the population is under 6 years of age.

 People of various communities lives with each other with peace.
 There is a no record of any communal violence in the town.

-The town has one and only national Bank of Central Bank of India and there are two ATM booth Central Bank of India and SBI.
+The town have two national Banks, Central Bank of India and state Bank of India and there are two ATM booth Central Bank of India and SBI.

 Malvi is the most commonly used language, But people understand Hindi as well.
 English is also known but can not speak.